cathyshyr/RARE_PHENIX_for_rare_disease_phenotyping/README.md

 ## RARE-PHENIX Inference Pipeline

-The pipeline is divided into three modules.
+The framework is divided into three modules.
 Each module includes a main script and a post-processing script.

 ---